 This blog is a journey from agnosticism to unhealthy faith to (hopefully) healthy faith.
-As such, you’ll find that my early posts (dating back to 2011) are much different than my recent posts.
+My early posts (dating back to 2011) are much different than my recent posts.
 I’ve rerouted many times, and I’m not ashamed to admit it.
 I will try not to self-censor and edit my older posts, but sometimes, it’s hard to resist (at least 90% are in their original form).

-The ultimate goal of Wide-eyed and Wild is to help Christians focus on the simple Gospel message, let go of condemnation and/or stop trying to “feel” love for God.
+The ultimate goal of Wide-eyed and Wild is to help Christians focus on the simple Gospel message and let go of condemnation.

 About My Book

-- Wide-eyed and Wild: Fumbling Through Faith as a New Christian
+- Wide-eyed and Wild: Fumbling Through Faith as an Overthinker

 - A Dancing Animal-rights Activist Churchgoer